In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 In an ideal state, we would ‘transmute’ human nature, raising people not to care how much money they end up with after playing the “game” of money-making.
 However, for now we need to keep the game going.
 If we stop, we’ll have nothing to eat; the economy runs not on productive work but on satisfying consumer appetites.
 Thus it is the responsibility of government to keep the game going.
 Keeping the game going involves all the players being highly motivated and playing to win—“strongly addicted to the money-making passion.”
 The wise and prudent statesman will therefore “manage” human nature, keeping it in a state of socially beneficial greed , rather than attempt to “transmute” it toward real selflessness, at least so long as we live in the current state and not the ideal state.

 Keynes has a vision of where he wants to take feckless humanity.
 His superior wisdom and that of people like his Bloomsbury peers will lead us there.
 Pragmatically, it must be done with manipulation.
 Moreover, some will never be transmuted.
 Keynes had an answer for that.
 He was chair of the British Eugenics Society from 1937-1944.
-He deemed eugenics to be most important branch of sociology.
+He deemed eugenics to be the most important branch of sociology.

 Keynesianism and Its Rivals

-The Keynesian advocates muted Keynes’ crusading vision and reclaimed the idea of economics as value-free science.
-However, they continued to embrace the view that people are bundles of appetites driven by animal spirits – Keynes’ version of homo economicus.
+The Keynesian advocates muted Keynes' crusading vision and reclaimed the idea of economics as a value-free science.
+However, they continued to embrace the view that people are bundles of appetites driven by animal spirits – Keynes' version of homo economicus.
 The goal should be to maximize consumption, enabling people to satisfy their appetites.
 Economists should guide the economy machine in these pursuits.
 This was the Consumption paradigm.
-It effectively institutionalized Keynes homo economicus while eschewing teleological judgments.
+It effectively institutionalized Keynes's homo economicus while eschewing teleological judgments.

 However, the attention-grabbing conflict between these schools conceals a deeper uniformity.
 Both counter-revolutions accept most of the key elements of the Consumption paradigm.
 Most importantly, they accept Keynes’ redefinition of the purpose of economic systems: to maximize consumption possibilities.
 They also accept Keynes’ redefinition of Mill’s homo economicus, which lay at the heart of the new focus on maximizing consumer satisfaction—they accept the instrumental rather than substantive understanding of rationality, and they accept the reversal of the relationship between gaining wealth and enjoying wealth.